 As world and workforce complexity escalates, so does the need for individuals equipped with the knowledge and skills to tackle tough problems.
 They need to be able to gather info, evaluate and synthesize it, and create and present effective solutions.

-PROBLEMS CAUSED BY STEM-DEFICIENCIES
+PROBLEMS CAUSED BY STEAM-DEFICIENCIES